ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ---
 title: Deploy your agents with Axway CLI
-linkTitle: Deploy your agents
+linkTitle: Deploy your agents with Axway CLI
-weight: 160
+weight: 50
 date: 2020-12-0
 description: Use the Axway CLI to deploy Amplify Istio Agents.
 ---